Is your sourdough bread not turning out the way you had hoped?

 Also, the higher the ratio of seed starter used in the feeding, the more acid there is.

-Feeding your starter at a ratio 1:1:1 brings a large amount of seed starter into the new mix.
-This means that this newly mixed starter will rise quickly because the yeast and bacteria don’t have a large amount of flour to inoculate.
+Feeding your starter at a ratio of 1:1:1 brings a large amount of seed starter into the new mix.
+This means that this new mixed starter will rise quickly because the yeast and bacteria don’t have a large amount of flour to inoculate.

 I much prefer a 1:2:2 or 1:3:3 ratio.
 This brings a small amount of seed starter into the fresh mix and there is plenty of food for the yeast and bacteria.

 This gives a slower rise, so you have more time to use it before it passes its peak.
 This means there is more time before the food runs out and too much acid accumulates.
 However, as mentioned above, if your starter takes longer than 6 hours to double at 1:2:2, it may not be quite ready.

 When to use the starter